Skip to contents

 #> 1 180 15 6 0.400

-Interpretation: Extremes are capped before computing ratios/rates; incomplete rows are dropped.
+Interpretation: Implausible values are set to NA before calling; incomplete rows are then dropped.

 Troubleshooting & common pitfalls